oneminch/minch.dev/content/notes/blog/http-requests-in-javascript.md

 };
 ```

-### xhr.onerror
+#### xhr.onerror

-This event is invoked when there is an error in our request which could be due to network error or invalid configuration of our request.
+This event is invoked when there is an error in our request, which could be due to network error or invalid configuration of our request.

 ```javascript
 xhr.onerror = () => {